 Vanderbilt Idiopathic Pulmonary Fibrosis Center

 Located in numerous states around the country, the Vanderbilt Idiopathic Pulmonary Fibrosis Center is known for their patient education and patient support.
 The center hosts a monthly support group for individuals with idiopathic pulmonary fibrosis and their families.
-The support group session in Tennessee is located just twenty minutes away from the Lung Institute in Franklin.
+The support group session in Tennessee is located just twenty minutes away from the Lung Health Institute in Franklin.

 Better Breathers Club

 As a resource provided by the American Lung Association, the Better Breathers club has events and meetings available in several states across the country.
-Specifically near the Lung Institute in Tennessee, there are regular monthly meetings on the fourth Thursday of every month in Maryville.
+Specifically near the Lung Health Institute in Tennessee, there are regular monthly meetings on the fourth Thursday of every month in Maryville.
 These clubs are open to any individual dealing with shortness of breath including patients with lung disease.
 The Better Breathers Club is a national group that has opportunities to meet others in many places around the country.

 Freedom from Smoking Classes

 Also sponsored by the American Lung Association, smoking cessation courses are available for individuals ready to take back their life smoke-free.
 With smoking being a leading cause of lung disease, quitting can mean the difference between life and death.
-With classes available all over the country, chances are you will only be a quick trip to and from the Lung Institute.
+With classes available all over the country, chances are you will only be a quick trip to and from the Lung Health Institute.

 You are Not Alone